 This third rule is perhaps the most important.
 The last thing a company wants to hear after a disaster is that online backups didn’t work or that your resources simply won’t rebound after a power failure.
 Testing the reliance of backups and executing “disaster recovery drills” is critical to ensuring a company’s data will be accessible and their recovery plan will be executed correctly.
 Never assume that everything is safe and functional.
 Test backup and disaster recovery methods frequently and any reported issues should be addressed and rectified immediately.

 The cost of business interruption can be devastating if a business is unprepared.
-With images of Hurricane Harvey all over the news, Nexus IT Consultants wants local businesses to know that if and when disaster strikes here in Salt Lake City and Northern Utah, they are never alone.
-Nexus IT Consultants has the experience, resources, and strategies available to help local business owners get prepared for impending disasters or rebound from the devastating impacts.
+With images of Hurricane Harvey all over the news, Nexus IT wants local businesses to know that if and when disaster strikes here in Salt Lake City, they are never alone.
+Nexus IT has the experience, resources, and strategies available to help local business owners get prepared for impending disasters or rebound from the devastating impacts.

 Don’t wait for disaster to strike.
 Reach out for consultation and help from Nexus IT at (801) 839-7006 to see what they can do to prepare your business for disaster or bring your business back from the brink.